 Daphne Pollard, an experienced performer yet only in her late twenties, on a British postcard, c1920.
 Author’s collection.

 In Melbourne, Daphne Trott’s father Walter and an uncle ran a large furniture upholstery and French polishing business, although the Melbourne depression of the 1890s hit the family’s fortunes hard.
 We don’t know what attracted Daphne to the stage – perhaps as a child she saw that other well-known Fitzroy girl, Florrie Forde perform at the Melbourne Opera House or the Theatre Royal.
 Daphne joined Pollard’s troupe in about 1897, with older sisters Ivy and Myrtle, while the family lived at 96 King William Street, Fitzroy.

 “So dearly loved, so deeply mourned.”
 Wally Trott’s headstone at Kew Cemetery.
 Author’s Collection.

 Performing for the Pollard opera companies was not for the faint-hearted.
 Their Australasian and overseas tours involved rigorous preparatory training and took child performers away from home for months, sometimes a year or more.
 The Company were on a second tour between January 1903 and April 1904.
 In May 1904, before departing on a third extended tour, an effort by a US entrepreneur to undercut Pollard’s and entice the performers away led to a messy court case.
 It also revealed some of the Company’s workings – that the parents of Pollard’s child performers would be paid via a trust fund – 10 shillings a month in the first 6 months, followed by £1 per month thereafter.
-Proprietors Charles Pollard and his sister Nellie Chester provided a tutor and paid for all the travel costs and accommodation.
+Charles Pollard and Nellie Chester provided a tutor and paid for all the travel costs and accommodation.
 The child performers made pocket money by selling autographed souvenir photos after each show.